-- Exploration of simplicity, sustainability and faith perspectives while meeting weekly with other virtual Volunteers over the length of the program
+- Exploration of simplicity, sustainability and faith perspectives while meeting weekly with other virtual fellows over the length of the program

-- Placement in a volunteer virtual-only position with a social justice partner organization
+- Placement in a virtual-only position with a social justice partner organization

-- Monthly Program Day learning series on social justice topics, facilitated by experts, practitioners, researchers, and Volunteers
+- Monthly Program Day learning series on social justice topics, facilitated by experts, practitioners, researchers, and fellows

 (Note: LVC retains the right to modify program services from one year to the next based on budget, new ideas, and needed modifications.)

 Both programs require the following:

 - Self-motivated, mature, stable

 - Can commit to the program year from August to July, or virtual semester duration